 We need to position Monroe County to be attractive in a way that it is not currently.
 It’s worth saying again – education is a basic socio-economic need.

 Summit Charter School will not be owned by anyone or any company.
-The School will be a non-profit organization at the federal and state levels, as is Summit School of the Poconos now, the licensed private school that is the foundation for the development of Summit Charter School.
+The School will be a non-profit organization at the federal and state levels, as is Summit School of the Poconos now, the private school that is the foundation for the development of Summit Charter School.

 We read the news, too.
 There are bad actors in all sectors.
 Two things to remember:

-As a licensed private school, Summit School of the Poconos has built an excellent reputation in our area, earning support from local parents, businesses, politicians, and educators since our inception in 2016.
+As a private school, Summit School of the Poconos has built an excellent reputation in our area, earning support from local parents, businesses, politicians, and educators since our inception in 2016.

 Our board is comprised of local residents with deep roots in Monroe County.
 These individuals represent a cross section of professions who have enjoyed success in their respective fields.
 Many are well known and highly respected in the community.
 All who serve on the Summit School of the Poconos Board intend to stay on as board members of Summit Charter School.